filcuk/docker-ms/README.md

 Basic Docker media server template with setup instructions.

 ## Notes
-- Be aware that you may need to use `docker compose` instead of `docker-compose`, based on your version
+- Be aware that you may need to use `docker compose` command instead of `docker-compose`, based on your version

 ## Steps
 ### RPi Setup